Vaibhavv1703/Customer-Retail-Analysis/README.md

       ```
 3. Run the notebook cell by cell to explore the customer data.

+## License
+This repository is licensed under the MIT License.
+See the [LICENSE](https://github.com/Vaibhavv1703/Customer-Retail-Analysis/blob/main/LICENSE) file for more details.

 ## Dataset
 - The dataset used for analysis is assumed to be available in the notebook or needs to be provided separately.
 - Ensure the dataset is in the correct format before running the notebook.